+- Contract

-• Procurement (if applicable)
+- Procurement (if applicable)

-• Other relevant details (e.g. did CDM
+- Other relevant details (e.g. did CDM apply

-- Brief description of the project - Your level of involvement in the project - Project value - Appointment - Fee - (2) If you adopt the project based approach it is important not to ignore non-project based activities such as office administration, marketing, CPD etc. - (3) It is helpful to your examiners if as part of completing the Record of Experience (C of PE) Form(s) you give an indication of the stages of the RIBA Work Plan you believe your professional experience has covered. - (4) The Record of Experience (C of PE) Form is deliberately simple in design so that you can adapt it to your purposes. - (5) If possible try to include relevant images in the Record of Experience (C of PE) Form as this will almost certainly enhance your presentation. - (6) You may also attach other relevant information to the form (e.g. drawings, letters, project schedules, minutes of meetings etc.) with the permission of your employer.
+- Fee - (2) If you adopt the project based approach it is important not to ignore non-project based activities such as office administration, marketing, CPD etc. - (3) It is helpful to your examiners if as part of completing the Record of Experience (C of PE) Form(s) you give an indication of the stages of the RIBA Work Plan you believe your professional experience has covered. - (4) The Record of Experience (C of PE) Form is deliberately simple in design so that you can adapt it to your purposes. - (5) If possible try to include relevant images in the Record of Experience (C of PE) Form as this will almost certainly enhance your presentation. - (6) You may also attach other relevant information to the form (e.g. drawings, letters, project schedules, minutes of meetings etc.) with the permission of your employer.
 However, it is important not to pad the form out with unnecessary information.